danbarto/MilliqanSim/README.md

 one implemented is `PlaneDetector`, which is a rectangular plane with normal vector pointing at the origin.

 **PlaneDetector** parameters:
-1. `dist_to_origin`: the distance from the face of the detector to the origin.
+1. `dist_to_origin`: the distance from the face of the detector to the origin
-2. `eta, phi`: the eta/phi of the center of detector face.
+2. `eta, phi`: the eta/phi of the center of detector face
 3. `width, height`: the dimensions of rectagular.
-If either or both are `None`, that dimension is infinite.
+If either or both are `None`, that dimension is infinite

+**MilliqanDetector** parameters:
+1. `dist_to_origin`: the distance from the center of the near face of the detector to the origin
+2. `eta, phi`: the eta/phi of the center of detector face
+3. `nrows, ncols`: number of rows/cols of bars in each layer
+4. `bar_width, bar_height, bar_length`: dimensions of bars
+5. `bar_gap`: gap between bars within a single layer
+6. `layer_gap`: gap between layers

 Once you've defined everything, you can call the `Integrator.propagate` method to compute a particle trajectory.
 This implements a Runge-Kutta integrator that will propagate a particle through the magnetic field, and simulates multiple scattering/energy loss if these are turned on.